-It didn't help I had all 5-remaining people in my life that didn't dip out when they figured out how big this shitshow was actually going to be, telling me that I need to really think about considering pressing charges; how will you get child support, Cake?
+It didn't help I had all 5-remaining people in my life that didn't dip out when they figured out how big this shitshow was actually going to be telling me that I needed to really think about pressing charges on my perpetrator; how will you get child support, Cake?
 God will take care of it, Cake, you just need to focus on you.

 Makes me ill even typing that out because you know what I needed in those 7 days that I was in my head going 'damned if you do, damned if you don't'?
 I needed someone to say "you know what, Cake, that man fucked you up big time - he did you wrong.
 He broke every code of marriage and overall humanity out there and I will support you doing what you feel you need to do to ensure that he doesn't do this to another human being".